 Though WordPress also runs with the older versions of PHP, the newer versions are more effective for better performance.
 For example, PHP 7.3 performs more than triple PHP 5.6.
 This is why WordPress often sends you notifications for updating your PHP.

 To update your PHP, contact your host.
 When you can’t do it through your host’s dashboard, visit its support team.
 Still, you should consider changing your host if you cannot update your PHP.
 In Cloudways hosting, update the PHP version in a few clicks.

 Go to Servers > Server Management > Settings & Packages > Packages

 Frequently Asked Questions (FAQs) – Make WordPress Admin Faster

 This was all about why the WordPress dashboard is slow and how to increase the WordPress dashboard speed.
 As we mentioned earlier, dealing with the slow WordPress admin panel is a technical task that must be tackled carefully.

-Steps like choosing a quality host and upgrading the WordPress or PHP affect both the dashboard and front end of the website (positively).
-On the other hand, tasks such as removing plugins and disabling widgets are focused totally on the dashboard’s performance.
+Steps like choosing a quality host and upgrading the WordPress or PHP affect both the dashboard and the front end of the website (positively).
+On the other hand, tasks such as removing plugins and disabling widgets are focused on the dashboard’s performance.